elykap/database-project-2/README.md

 Register & Login
 	•	Register any normal client and log in to create service requests.
-	•	Register Anna as a normal account first.
+	•	Register Anna as a normal account first, and promote to admin.

-Make Anna an Admin

-In phpMyAdmin → SQL tab:

-UPDATE Client
-SET is_admin = 1
-WHERE username = 'anna';

 ## 6. Log in as Anna (Admin)